ttakami-42/libft/README.md

 	function name   | Description | external func :-------------- | :---------- | :-----------:
-	ft_lstnew       | Allocates (with malloc) and returns a new node. | malloc ft_lstadd_front | Adds the node ’new’ at the beginning of the list. | None ft_lstsize      | Counts the number of nodes in a list. | None ft_lstlast      | Returns the last node of the list. | None ft_lstadd_back  | Adds the node ’new’ at the end of the list. | None ft_lstdelone    | Takes as a parameter a node and frees the memory of the node’s content using the function given as a parameter and free the node.
-The memory of ’next’ must not be freed. | None ft_lstclear     | Deletes and frees the given node and every successor of that node, using the function given as a parameter and free.
+	ft_lstnew       | Allocates (with malloc) and returns a new node. | malloc ft_lstadd_front | Adds the node at the beginning of the list. | None ft_lstsize      | Counts the number of nodes in a list. | None ft_lstlast      | Returns the last node of the list. | None ft_lstadd_back  | Adds the node at the end of the list. | None ft_lstdelone    | Takes as a parameter a node and frees the memory of the node’s content using the function given as a parameter and free the node.
+The memory of `next` must not be freed. | None ft_lstclear     | Deletes and frees the given node and every successor of that node, using the function given as a parameter and free.
 Finally, the pointer to the list must be set to NULL. | free ft_lstiter      | Iterates the list and applies the function on the content of each node. | None ft_lstmap       | Iterates the list and applies the function on the content of each node.
-This function takes the addresses of two functions as args. | malloc, free
+This function takes the addresses of two other functions as arguments. | malloc, free

 * _Girls will Be Women._